PROFESSOR | PHILOSOPHER | PSYCHOANALYST

 Psychoanalysis offers a space to ask deeper questions—about who you are, how you’ve come to be, and how you can live more authentically.
 Whether you’re navigating a major transition, wrestling with inherited narratives, or simply craving a space to slow down and hear yourself think, I offer therapy as a collaborative process grounded in curiosity, and care.

 In my private practice, I offer psychoanalysis to adults seeking to explore the deeper meaning of their experience, including issues of identity, shame, and authenticity.
-I also offer individual and group consultation for therapists interested in the philosophical dimensions of clinical practice.
+I also offer individual and group consultation for therapists interested in the philosophical dimensions of clinical practice, and I serve as a training and supervising analyst at the Institute of Contemporary Psychoanalysis in Los Angeles and the Newport Psychoanalytic Institute.

 For clinical matters or questions about consultation, please get reach out to me.